esprfid/esp-rfid/README.md

 Gulp script also minifies HTML and JS files and compresses (gzip) them.

+In order to test your changes without flashing the firmware you can launch websocket emulator which is included in tools directory.
+* You will need to Node JS for websocket emulator.
+* Run ```npm update``` to install dependencies
+* Run emulator  ```node wsemulator.js```
+* then you will need to launch your browser with CORS disabled.
+Get more information here: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome

 ### Pin Layout

 The following table shows the typical pin layout used for connecting MFRC522 hardware to ESP: